sindresorhus/type-fest/readme.md

 - [`Includes`](source/includes.d.ts) - Returns a boolean for whether the given array includes the given item.
 - [`Join`](source/join.d.ts) - Join an array of strings and/or numbers using the given string as a delimiter.
 - [`ArraySlice`](source/array-slice.d.ts) - Returns an array slice of a given range, just like `Array#slice()`.
+- [`ArrayElement`](source/array-element.d.ts) - Extracts the element type of an array or tuple.
-- [`LastArrayElement`](source/last-array-element.d.ts) - Extracts the type of the last element of an array.
+- [`LastArrayElement`](source/last-array-element.d.ts) - Extract the type of the last element of an array.
 - [`FixedLengthArray`](source/fixed-length-array.d.ts) - Create a type that represents an array of the given type and length.
+The `Array` prototype methods that manipulate its length are excluded from the resulting type.
 - [`MultidimensionalArray`](source/multidimensional-array.d.ts) - Create a type that represents a multidimensional array of the given type and dimensions.
 - [`MultidimensionalReadonlyArray`](source/multidimensional-readonly-array.d.ts) - Create a type that represents a multidimensional readonly array of the given type and dimensions.
 - [`ReadonlyTuple`](source/readonly-tuple.d.ts) - Create a type that represents a read-only tuple of the given type and length.
 - [`TupleToUnion`](source/tuple-to-union.d.ts) - Convert a tuple/array into a union type of its elements.
 - [`UnionToTuple`](source/union-to-tuple.d.ts) - Convert a union type into an unordered tuple type of its elements.
 - [`TupleToObject`](source/tuple-to-object.d.ts) - Transforms a tuple into an object, mapping each tuple index to its corresponding type as a key-value pair.
-- [`TupleOf`](source/tuple-of.d.ts) - Creates a tuple type of the specified length with elements of the specified type.
+- [`TupleOf`](source/tuple-of.d.ts) - Create a tuple type of the specified length with elements of the specified type.
+- [`SplitOnRestElement`](source/split-on-rest-element.d.ts) - Splits an array into three parts, where the first contains all elements before the rest element, the second is the [`rest`](https://www.typescriptlang.org/docs/handbook/2/objects.html#tuple-types) element itself, and the third contains all elements after the rest element.
+- [`ExtractRestElement`](source/extract-rest-element.d.ts) - Extract the [`rest`](https://www.typescriptlang.org/docs/handbook/2/objects.html#tuple-types) element type from an array.
+- [`ExcludeRestElement`](source/exclude-rest-element.d.ts) - Create a tuple with the [`rest`](https://www.typescriptlang.org/docs/handbook/2/objects.html#tuple-types) element removed.
+- [`ArrayReverse`](source/array-reverse.d.ts) - Reverse the order of elements in a tuple type.

 ### Numeric